lsydev/wp-servicebot/README.txt

 Some standard tests you should do:
  * Check all you embed pages and test all flows
  * Check your webhook integrations and make sure they still work as you had before
+ * If you are not using our Billing Pages to create your embeds, please create them at dashboard.billflow.io first and test them in your dev/stage sites.
- * Make a full backup of your site before upgarding!
+ * Make a full backup of your site before upgrading!

 == Description ==
 = IMPORTANT Upgrade Notice =